Jōkōryū Takayuki: Early career

 Upon graduating he joined Kitanoumi stable, adopting the shikona of Sakumayama Takayuki (佐久間山 貴之) to distinguish himself from an active wrestler who already had the surname Sakuma.
 Before even entering the ring he was making a name for himself because of his diligence, skill, and strength in practice.
 He was allowed to practice regularly with higher ranked wrestlers almost from the beginning because of this.
 He won his first tournament championship or yūshō in the jonokuchi division with a perfect record and a playoff win against stablemate and fellow rising star Sasanoyama.
 In the following September tournament he won all his regular matches, but lost a playoff match for the jonidan championship.
 Playoffs are not calculated in professional sumo records, therefore his consecutive record was left intact.
 He continued his streak in the November tournament, with a perfect record and a playoff win.
 In the first tournament of 2012, he continued undefeated and on the 11th day of the tournament, reached 27 consecutive wins from his entry into sumo, surpassing the previous record set by former komusubi Itai in 1979.
 In his next match, on the 13th day, he finally lost to an overarm throw, by Sensho.
-Nevertheless, on the final day of the tournament he came through a four-way playoff to win the championship.
+Nevertheless, on the final day of the tournament he came through an eight-way playoff to win the championship.
 This was his fourth consecutive playoff, a record.
 His calmness in the ring, and unaffected humbleness about his success at this stage was noted by commentators.

 Though he logged two losses for the first time in his first upper makushita tournament in March 2012, his five wins was enough to earn him promotion to jūryō in the following May tournament.
 The six tournaments it took him to reach sekitori status from maezumo is level with Itai and Tosayutaka for the fastest ever.
 On the occasion of his promotion, he changed his shikona surname to Jōkōryū.
 It was also announced that he would be moving to the re–established Kise stable, which was founded by the former Higonoumi but forced to merge with Kitanoumi stable in 2010.